isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-germany.md

 |Report di Skype for business online nell'interfaccia di amministrazione di Microsoft 365|Sì|Sì|Sì|Sì|Sì|Sì|No|

 > [!NOTE]
 > <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
 The Lync Basic desktop client is a locally installed application that provides presence, instant messaging, and conferencing features for Office 365 plans that include Skype for Business Online.
-Office 365 ProPlus, and Office 365 Enterprise E3 include the full Skype for Business (Lync) application, which include additional features including advanced telephony support, archiving &amp; compliance features.
+Office 365 ProPlus e Office 365 Enterprise E3 includono l'applicazione completa di Skype for business (Lync), che include funzionalità aggiuntive, tra cui funzionalità avanzate di supporto per la telefonia, archiviazione e conformità.
 A Skype for Business Online license must be assigned for each user.
 Per ulteriori informazioni sulle funzionalità di Lync Basic, vedere [tabelle di confronto dei client desktop](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).<br/>
 <sup>2</sup> Archiving for Skype for Business Online depends on the Exchange In-Place Hold feature, which is not included in this plan.<br/> <sup>3</sup> Only accessible through the Skype for Business Online admin center management interface. <br/>
 <sup>4</sup> You must assign an Exchange Online (Plan 2) plan to users who you want to have voice mail.
 An Exchange Online (Plan 1) plan can't be used for voice mail. <br/>
 <sup>5</sup> Skype consumer calls are not supported in Office 365 Germany because there is no Skype consumer federation upon which to make calls.
-However, Federated calling is supported.<br/>
+Tuttavia, la chiamata federata è supportata.<br/>
 <sup>6</sup> Not available in Office 365 Germany, but coming soon.

 ## <a name="visio-for-the-web-features"></a>Visio per le funzionalità Web
-<a name="BM3_Skype"> </a>

 Visio per il Web è disponibile per Office 365 Germania.
 Per ulteriori informazioni su Visio per il Web, vedere la [Descrizione di Visio per il servizio Web](../visio-online-service-description/visio-online-service-description.md).